Burn calories as you bust a move to hot hip-hop songs!

 If dancing at a nightclub is your idea of fun, this is the perfect workout for you!
 We’ve got classes almost every night of the week, from straight-up hip-hop to trademarked programs like Fierce FUNk and House Party Fit.

-While you may learn progressive choreography in these classes, the focus will be more about keeping the heart rate up than perfecting technique.
+While you may learn progressive choreography in these classes, the focus is more on keeping the heart rate up than perfecting technique.
 And, like most of our programs, no dance experience is required.
 Swag is optional, too.
-Read below for more information.

 - Monday — House Party Fitness with Brooke